Rayhane-mamah/Efficient-VDVAE/README.md

 - The `.cfg` file is split into sections for readability, and all parameters in the file are accessible as class attributes in the codebase for convenience.
 - The HParams object keeps a global state throughout all the scripts in the code.

-We highly recommend having a deeper look into how this library works by reading the [README file](https://github.com/Rayhane-mamah/hparams)  before trying to run Efficient-VDVAE.
+We highly recommend having a deeper look into how this library works by reading the [hparams library documentation](https://github.com/Rayhane-mamah/hparams)  and the [parameters description](https://github.com/Rayhane-mamah/Efficient-VDVAE/blob/main/jax/hparams.cfg) before trying to run Efficient-VDVAE.

 ## Training the Efficient-VDVAE